-This Boiled Shrimp is cooked with a vinegar, water, and Old Bay solution.
-The old bay seasoning is infused into the shrimp making it perfect to eat on its own or to serve with a homemade shrimp cocktail sauce.
+This Old Bay Boiled Shrimp appetizer recipe is simmered on the stove in a vinegar and old bay solution infusing the flavor from the old bay seasoning into the shrimp, making them perfect to enjoy on their own or dipped into a homemade shrimp cocktail sauce.

-This boiled shrimp recipe is a delicious appetizer to serve family and friends.
-It is delicious served warm or cold!
+This boiled shrimp recipe is a delicious appetizer to serve family and friends for a summertime meal outdoors or as part of an appetizer table for game day gatherings.
+Old Bay Boiled Shrimp is delicious served warm or cold!

 Shrimp cooks very quickly.
 So, once the vinegar, water, and seasoning has come to a boil, the shrimp is added to the boiling water and simmer over medium heat until the shrimp have turned pink.